Harun Erdenay: Post-playing career

 He was elected the President of the Turkish Basketball Federation in 2015.

 Personal life

 His father, Kemal Erdenay, was also a former basketball player, and played with İTÜ and the senior Turkish national basketball team.

 Erdenay was married to Gergana Branzova, a Bulgarian former basketball player.
-They were married in 2003, and were divorced in 2014.
+They were married in 2003, and divorced in 2014.
 They have three children.

+In 2023, Erdenay married to his longtime girlfriend, Turkish-American business woman Pinar Senyilmaz who works for GE HealthCare, as Director of Strategic Academic Accounts in Interventional Radiology for Canada and USA.
+She was also a former professional volleyball player for Eczacıbaşı and Vakıfbank in early until early 90's.